perseas/Pyrseas/docs/overview.rst

 ---------------

-The case for implementing a tool to facilitate version control over SQL databases has been made in a couple of blog posts: `Version Control, Part 1: Pre-SQL
+The case for implementing a tool to facilitate version control over SQL databases was made in a couple of blog posts: `Version Control, Part 1: Pre-SQL
 <http://pyrseas.wordpress.com/2011/02/01/version-control-part-i-pre-sql/>`_
 and `Version Control, Part 2: SQL Databases